 Joanne's work is in the collections of the New Britain Museum of American Art, Connecticut; Montclair Art Museum, New Jersey; Connecticut College Print Department; University Collections at the University of Albany; Wheaton College, Norton, Mass.; the U.S. State Department, Washington, D.C.; and institutional and private collections internationally.
 An illustrated resume can be seen here.

-In addition to her studio practice, Joanne writes regularly and curates occasionally.
+In addition to her studio practice, Joanne writes regularly and curates when opportunities present.
+Her memoir, Vita: Growing Up Italian, Coming Out, and Making a Life in Art, was published in 2019 by Well-Fed Artist Press in New York City.
 Through her Joanne Mattera Art Blog she reports on exhibitions and art fairs in New York City, Miami, and elsewhere.

-Curatorial projects include Textility in 2012 at the Visual Arts Center of New Jersey, Summit, which she organized with the institution’s curator, Mary Birmingham; projects at the Rice Polak Gallery in Provincetown in 2011 and 2012; the aforementioned A Few Conversations about Color at dm contemporary in Manhattan in 2015; and the upcoming Depth Perception at the Cape Cod Museum of Art, Dennis, Massachusetts, which she is curating with Cherie Mittenthal in conjunction with the 11th International Encaustic Conference.
+Curatorial projects include Textility in 2012 at the Visual Arts Center of New Jersey, Summit, which she produced with the institution’s curator, Mary Birmingham; projects at the Rice Polak Gallery in Provincetown in 2011 and 2012; A Few Conversations about Color at DM Contemporary in Manhattan in 2015; and Depth Perception in 2017 at the Cape Cod Museum of Art, Dennis, Massachusetts, which she curated with Cherie Mittenthal in conjunction with the 11th International Encaustic Conference.